Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 The following species are also available provided you own a copy of the corresponding source book:

 * Species marked with an asterisk (*) are also profiled in Starfinder Interstellar Species .
-You may use a copy of the original source or of Interstellar Species to satisfy source ownership requirements.
+You can use a copy of the original source or of Interstellar Species to satisfy source ownership requirements.

 Additionally, there are many species that can be accessed via a Species Admittance Boon.
 If you have a Species Admittance Boon for a playable species that has since become always available, see the Starfinder Society FAQ for more information on the effects of that Boon.